kubukoz/blog/mdoc/asking-better-questions.md

 Take a break, look at the problem with fresh eyes and see if you find any flaws in your approach.

 Nevertheless, **don't get blocked** - if you honestly see no way forward, asking for help is the right call.
 If you're not sure about something, just mention that in the question - you don't have to know everything.
-You can even start by asking an easier, more general question, just to validate your understanding.
+You can even start by asking an easier, more general question, just to validate your understanding - these questions tend to get answered quicker.

 # Context

+If you've done your research and still feel like you need help, now's the time to start writing: gather all the useful information about your problem, and try to materialize that in your question.

+How much should you say, though?
+Some questions certainly require more insight into the problem, while some can be answered just based on a single sentence.
+I generally follow the following approach:

 <!-- todo -->